-Download a PDF of the report here Food Poverty and Fair Access to Food
+Download a PDF of the report here Food Poverty and Fair Access to Food.docx

-When people think about food poverty they often associate it with people in crisis experiencing acute hunger.
+People often associate food poverty with people in crisis experiencing acute hunger.
 The increase in food bank-use across the country is evidence of the fact that many people in the UK struggle to feed themselves and their families adequately.

 But insecurity around food can also be a constant and chronic feature of life, with long-lasting impacts on the health and wellbeing of individuals and communities.
 Those living on low incomes cannot always access or afford to choose good quality, healthy and nutritious food, may lack experience, skills or facilities to cook at home, and may not feel initiatives to improve access to local, sustainably produced food are sufficiently inclusive.
 As food, and especially sharing food, plays an important social role in bringing people together, food insecurity can also exacerbate problems of social isolation.